patreshubham94/CalculatorExercise/Divide.md

 ## Scenario: Division when both operands are 0

-  When both oprands are 0.
+  When both operands are 0 in division.

   Then result is also zero.